Mississippian period (archaeology): South Appalachian Mississippian

 Stone effigies found at the Etowah site (circa 1250-1375 A.D.)

 The term South Appalachian Province was originally used by W. H. Holmes in 1903 to describe a regional ceramic style in the southeast involving surface decorations applied with a carved wooden paddle.
 By the late 1960s, archaeological investigations had shown the similarity of the culture that produced the pottery and the midwestern Mississippian pattern defined in 1937 by the Midwestern Taxonomic System.

 In 1967, James B. Griffin coined South Appalachian Mississippian to describe the evolving understanding of the peoples of the Southeast.
 South Appalachian Mississippian area sites are distributed across a contiguous area including Alabama, Georgia, northern Florida, South Carolina, central and western North Carolina, and Tennessee.
 Chronologically this area became influenced by Mississippian culture later than the Middle Mississippian area (about 1000 as compared to 800) to its northwest.
 It is believed that the peoples of this area adopted Mississippian traits from their northwestern neighbors.

 Typical settlements were located on riverine floodplains and included villages with defensive palisades enclosing platform mounds and residential areas.
 Etowah and Ocmulgee in Georgia are both prominent examples of major South Appalachian Mississippian settlements.
 Both include multiple large earthwork mounds serving a variety of functions.
+These large networks of mounds and settlements coalesced into larger polities such as Moundville, Cofitachequi, and Ocute.

 Villages with single platform mounds were more typical of the river valley settlements throughout the mountainous area of southwest North and South Carolina and southeastern Tennessee that were known as the historic Cherokee homelands.
 In Western North Carolina for example, some 50 such mound sites in the eleven westernmost counties have been identified since the late 20th century, following increased research in this area of the Cherokee homeland.